 Welcome to Ash class!

-We are a class of mixed Reception and Year One children who are taught by Mrs McKenzie and Mrs Woodburn.
+We are a very lucky class because we have 17 fantastic Year One children and 7 amazing Reception children!
+We are taught by Miss Markham.
 We are supported by a fantastic team of teaching assistants based in Elm and Ash class.
 We also have the use of a link area and our continuous provision is enhanced further using our outdoor provision.

-We have already had a reading meeting in school for the parents of our new Reception children.
-We explained to the parents how we teach phonics and reading here at Whalley CE Primary.
+We will shortly be holding a reading meeting in school for the parents of our new Reception children.
+We will explain how we teach phonics and reading here at Whalley CE Primary.
 If you follow this link, the video explains how to make the sounds of the phonemes -

 Synthetic phonics is the method we use to teach the children how spoken words are composed of sounds called phonemes/pure sounds and how the letters in words correspond to those phonemes.